How to change lid close action on Windows 11

 Windows 11 close lid action

-• To change the lid close action on Windows 11, open Control Panel > Hardware and Sound > Power Options, and click “Choose what closing the lid does,” use the “When I close the lid” setting and choose the action for “On Battery” and “Plugged in:”
+• You can also open Control Panel > Hardware and Sound > Power Options, click “Choose what closing the lid does,” use the “When I close the lid” setting, and choose the action for “On Battery” and “Plugged in.”

-• “Do nothing –” keeps the device running when closing the lid.
+• “Do nothing” keeps the device running when closing the lid.

-• “Hibernate –” saves the current session and shuts down the laptop.
+• “Hibernate” saves the current session and shuts down the laptop.

-• “Shut down –” powers down the laptop.
+• “Shut down” powers down the laptop.

 There are several reasons why you might want to change the lid close action on Windows 11.
 For example, if you’re running low on battery and need to conserve power, changing the lid action to hibernate can help to save even more battery.
 However, if you’re plugged in and don’t need to worry about battery life, you might prefer to keep your laptop running even when the lid is closed.